ahmed-faraz46/taiga-contrib-google-sso/README.md

 #### Taiga Front

-Download in your `dist/plugins/` directory of Taiga front the `taiga-contrib-google-auth` compiled code:
+Download in your `dist/plugins/` directory of Taiga front the `taiga-contrib-google-sso` compiled code:

 ```bash
   cd dist/